sinlger/easy-tools/src/tools/string-obfuscator/language/string-obfuscator.en.md

 ## III.
 Usage Steps

-  1. Go to the [IT Tools String Obfuscator](https://it-tools.tech/string-obfuscator) webpage.
+  1. Go to the [A Toolio String Obfuscator](https://atoolio.com/string-obfuscator) webpage.
   2. Enter the string to be obfuscated in the **String to obfuscate** box.
   3. Adjust the **Keep first** and **Keep last** values and decide whether to keep spaces.
   4. View the obfuscated string in the output box.